-Throughout the SPRA evaluation process, independent evaluators, Division Directors, Coaches and Assistant

-Coaches are asked to provide input.
-Once the evaluation-based recommendations (ratings, team selections and Coach/Asst Coach selection, etc.) are made, a final review will be made by the Team Selection Committee.
+Throughout the SPRA evaluation process, independent evaluators, Division Directors, Coaches and Assistant Coaches will provide input into player placements.
+Once the evaluation-based recommendations (UAA Scores and Evaluation feedback, team selections and Coach/Asst Coach selection, etc.) are made, a final review will be made by the Team Selection Committee.